• Skip to primary navigation

 Notes

-1. Use a day old rice.
+1. Use a day old white rice.

 3. I don't add ground black pepper but serve it on the side.